jfo/blog/source/drafts/making-sounds2.md

 ---

 There is a problem with our design!
 We can't control the relative volume of the notes that we are producing.
-This is not ideal; dynamics are responsible a huge amount of the expressivity of music, and if we're trying to make something that can produce music, we should be concerned about that.
+This is not ideal; dynamics are responsible for a huge amount of the expressivity of music, and if we're trying to make something that can produce music, we should be concerned about that.

 > Computer music isn't often thought of as "expressive", but I'd invite you to
 > consider the fact that when you listen to a recording of a piece that really